-Brenda Wineapple's acclaimed new book, Ecstatic Nation: Confidence, Crisis, and Compromise, 1848-1877 (Harper), combines political cultural history to tell the complex story of how America faced the crime of slavery.
-Her other prize-winning books include White Heat: The Friendship of Emily Dickinson and Thoomas Wentworth Higginson (Knopf). a finalist for the National Book Critics Circle Award; Genet: A Biography of Janet Flanner; Sister Brother Gertrude and Leo Stein; and Hawthorne: A Life, winner of the Ambassador Award.
-She also edited The Selected Poetry of John Greenleaf Whittier for the Library of America’s Poets Series, and the anthology, Nineteenth-Century American Writers and Writing.
-Her essays and reviews frequently appear in such national publications as The New York Times Book Review, The Nation, and The Threepenny Review.
-She is on the editorial boards of The American Scholar, Lapham's Quarterly, and on the literary advisory board of the Guggenheim Foundation.
+Wineapple is also the author of Ecstatic Nation: Confidence, Crisis, and Compromise, 1848-1877, a New York Times “Notable Book" and "magnificent," as Daniel Walker Howe noted in The Wall Street Journal.
+Other books include White Heat: The Friendship of Emily Dickinson and Thomas Wentworth Higginson, a finalist for the National Book Critics Circle Award; Genêt: A Biography of Janet Flanner; Sister Brother Gertrude and Leo Stein; and Hawthorne: A Life, which received the Ambassador Award.
+She is the also editor of The Selected Poetry of John Greenleaf Whittier for the Library of America’s American Poets Project and the anthology, Nineteenth-Century American Writers on Writing.

-Brenda Wineapple is now writing a book on impeachment and, in particular, the impeachment of Andrew Johnson, for Random House.
+Brenda Wineapple has just written a book on impeachment and, in particular, the impeachment of Andrew Johnson, for Random House.

-The recipient of many honors and awards, including a Pushcart Prize, a Guggenheim Fellowship, a fellowship from the American Council of Learned Societies, and two fellowships from the National Endowment in the Humanities, she is an elected fellow of the Society of American Historians and the American Academy of Arts and Sciences, and in 2014, she received the prestigious Literature Award from the American Academy of Arts and Letters.
+Wineapple is the recipient of many honors and awards, including a Pushcart Prize, a Guggenheim Fellowship, a fellowship from the American Council of Learned Societies, and two fellowships from the National Endowment in the Humanities.
+She is an elected fellow of the Society of American Historians and the American Academy of Arts and Sciences, and in 2014, she received the prestigious Literature Award from the American Academy of Arts and Letters.